Package Torello.HTML

 • Maximum Depth is precisely '1' - i.e. Each element of this tag is closed before a second is open.

-CLONE NOTE: This method clones the original Hashtable, and removes the elements whose maximum-depth is not greater than one.
-This allows the user to perform other operations with the original values retrieved in the original table.
+This method clones the original input Hashtable, and removes the tags whose maximum-depth is not greater than one.
+This allows the user to perform other operations with the original table, while this class is processing.

 Parameters: